AMERICAN IDOL hopeful Leads Judges in Prayer After Audition

 Perry was raised in a Christian household, and even began her singing career making Christian music.
 Sadly, she no longer considers herself a Christian, however has talked about faith before on the show.

 Watch the full audition video, below.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!